-The magnitude and timing of carbon release from thawing permafrost soils will be strongly determined by soil-physical factors such as soil composition and organic matter decomposability, hydrologic state, and surface conditions.
-To account for these factors, we have developed a simplified but observationally constrained and computationally efficient two-dimensional model which allocates permafrost soil organic matter into various carbon pools.
+The magnitude and timing of carbon release from thawing permafrost soils will be strongly determined by soil-physical factors such as soil texture and organic matter decomposability, hydrologic state, and surface conditions.
+To account for these factors, we have developed a simplified but observationally constrained and computationally efficient twodimensional model which allocates permafrost soil organic matter into various carbon pools.
 These pools describe carbon amount and quality, soil environments, and hydrological conditions (Fig. 1).
-To account for depositspecific permafrost carbon vulnerability, we divide our carbon inventory into two nearsurface pools (mineral and organic, 0 to 3 m) and into two deep-ranging pools (Yedoma and refrozen thermokarst (including taberal sediments), 0 to 15 m, see next section and Table 1).
-By taberal deposits we understand permafrost sediments that underwent thawing in a talik (a layer of year-round unfrozen ground in permafrost areas, such as under a deep lake), resulting in diagenetic alteration of sediment structures (loss of cryostructure, sediment compaction) and biogeochemical characteristics (depletion of organic carbon).
-In addition, taberal deposits may be subject to refreezing (e.g., after lake drainage) (Grosse et al., 2007).
+To account for deposit-specific permafrost carbon vulnerability, we divide our carbon inventory into two near-surface pools (mineral and organic, 0 to 3 m) and into two deep-ranging pools (Yedoma and refrozen thermokarst (including taberal sediments), 0 to 15 m, see next section and Table 1).
+We allocate soil carbon contents according to the inventory estimates of the Northern Circumpolar Soil Carbon Database (Hugelius et al., 2013).
+Hereby, we describe our mineral soil pool by the sum of soil organic carbon contents from Orthels and Turbels, and our organic pool by the soil organic carbon content from Histels (see the Supplement for details and for soil classification definitions).
+We define taberal deposits as permafrost sediments that underwent thawing in a talik (a layer of year-round unfrozen ground in permafrost areas, such as under a deep lake), resulting in diagenetic alteration of sediment structures (loss of original cryostructure, sediment compaction) and biogeochemical characteristics (depletion of organic carbon).
+In addition, taberal deposits may be subject to refreezing (e.g. after lake drainage; Grosse et al., 2007).